Saturday, December 24, 2011

 For all arguments sake it was clear he was with me.

-As I looked at this women who still seemed clueless when none of the white women claimed my son as their own (would they even dare?!)
-I wondered what she saw....or rather didn't see.
+As I looked at this women, who still seemed clueless when none of the white women claimed my son as their own (would they even dare?!), I wondered what she saw....or rather didn't see.

-As I turned back to the black women I was talking to, 3 pairs of eyes collectively rolled together.
-I think we might have sighed also but I cant remember.
-I do remember the conversation that immediately followed the side eye all 3 of us gave that white women.
+As I turned back to the black women I was talking to, three pairs of eyes collectively rolled together.
+I think we might have sighed also, but I can't remember.

 • A conversation with comments validating that my son looks just like me